 What kind of motor oil should you use?

 Once again, Mike and John point drivers toward their user's manuals to see the most specific and accurate recommendations.
 This is important because there's a common misconception that fancier and newer cars are the only ones that need full-synthetic oil.
 That means if you have, say, a 10-year-old Chevy, "most people may not think that that vehicle needs a full synthetic, but based upon the oil-type code, [it] could in fact need full-synthetic oil, not conventional."
 Luckily, the pros always check the OE recommendations so you can rest assured that your car will get the right type when you take it in, no matter what.

 What other services should you consider when you get an oil change?

 Since you're bringing your car in anyway, it's a great time to get a handle on any other maintenance issues you might be having with your ride.
 According to John, while nearly a quarter of all cars his team works on for another service also needs an oil change, almost every car that comes in for an oil change needs additional work.
-So what are his and Mike's top recs?
+So what are his and Mike's top recommendations?
 Check out the list below:

 Check tire condition and pressure

 Replace wiper blades